jromero/buildpacks-linuxkit/README.md

 ###### Conclusion

 It appears that there is a strong limitation on how the `containerd` go library can be used via socket.
 It does A LOT more than just communication.
-It attempts to mutate the local file system as if it was **co-located**.
+It attempts to mutate the local file system as if it was **co-located** with the service.

+The resulting VM image (`dockerless-containerd-efi.iso`) is **373MB**.

 Next steps: